-Often, your teen feels frustrated by the inability to focus or distressed by their own behaviors and how they often drive their peers away.
+Often, your teen feels frustrated by the inability to focus, distressed by their own behaviors, and upset that they often drive their peers away.
 They want to do well in school but have become discouraged, ready to give up.
-You worry about their unhappiness and their future success in life.
+You worry about their unhappiness, anxiety, and their future success in life.

-You truly want your teen fit in with others and do well at school and at home.
-But you have no idea how to help them manage the many demands being placed on them.
+You truly want your teen to fit in with others and do well in school and at home.
+But, you have no idea how to help them manage the many demands being placed on them.
 You never imagined how tiring this journey would be.
-And you certainly didn’t expect you’d need to reach out for profession help.
+And, you certainly didn’t expect that you’d need to reach out for profession help.

 - Behavioral: your teen is aggressive, restless, impulsive, irritable, or fidgety